 Rush Requests

 At the NLCL, providing timely results is a core value (Customer Service).
 We understand that certain situations may necessitate placing cases in a "rush" status.
-These situations are defined as follows:
+Typical rush situations are defined as follows:

 • Public Safety: Requests involving serious crimes of violence where there is supporting information indicating an imminent threat of additional violence.